Volunteer Work with NGOs in Cambodia

 Arrival and orientation

-The program orientation begins on the first and third Monday of the month and volunteers need to arrive in Siem Reap any time on the Sunday before orientation.
+The program orientation begins on the first and third Monday of the month and volunteers need to arrive in Siem Reap on the Sunday before orientation.
+There are two airport pick-ups times available: one at 10:00am and the other at 4:00pm.
+Arriving later than the Sunday before your start date is not allowed, as volunteers need to be ready for orientation early on Monday morning.

-After you have registered for the program, please book your flights to arrive at the Siem Reap International Airport (REP).
-Your airport pick-up is included in your Program Fee.
+After you have registered for the program, please book your flights to arrive at the Siem Reap-Angkor International Airport (SAI).
+Your airport pick-up is included in your Program Fee when utilizing the 10:00am and 4:00pm pick-ups.

 When you arrive, you will be greeted at the airport by a member of the local team and taken to the volunteer accommodation in Siem Reap.
 Your accommodation is covered by your Program Fee and includes the Sunday night before your program orientation.